 ORIGINALLY FOUNDED IN 1983, over the last several decades the firm has expanded its various practice areas, particularly its cooperative/condominium and real estate practices.
 While we are known for our expertise in all areas of residential and commercial real estate law and litigation, including representation of cooperative and condominium boards, transactional matters, commercial leasing, and landlord-tenant law, we are also widely experienced in the general practice of law and serve a diverse group of business entities and individuals in a broad range of businesses.

-The partners in the firm have specialized in these various practice areas for over 30 years.
+The senior partners of the firm have practiced over 30 years each.

-The firm consists of three partners, assisted by a legal support staff of associates and paralegal assistants.
+The firm consists of five partners assisted by a legal support staff.
 The firm attorneys have participated as speakers and contributors in programs presented by various Bar Associations, professional groups and community organizations.
 A collaborative and creative firm culture permits each lawyer to share in the firm's collective capabilities.

 COOPERATIVE AND CONDOMINIUM BOARD REPRESENTATION

 The firm currently represents over 200 cooperative and condominium boards in buildings ranging in size from four units to 450 units.
 We work closely with boards, as trusted advisers, to address the myriad issues involved in the operation of these complex entities.
 We prepare and review contracts with contractors and architects/engineers for capital replacements or improvements work, with managing agents and commercial tenant leases.
 We provide counsel, based on our decades of experience, concerning the interpretation and implementation of governing documents (cooperative proprietary leases and by-laws; condominium declaration and by-laws).